sjsiri/FitNSS/design-document.md

 2. Figuring how to make a search function.
 (Sorting by typing the name)
 3. Will I be able to add more than one "exerciseAdded" into the plan, or will adding an exercise overwrite the previous one?
 4. Is a separate exercise table with all the exercises in the list for the day required?
+5. I want to be able to add multiple empty HashMap/Sets/List (Not sure which one to use) that we can add the exercises into.

 ## 3. Use Cases